verachell/Algorithm-pretending-to-be-AI-NaNoGenMo-2024/README.md

 Those fragments then form the basis of a Markov Chain lookup table.
 Therefore, suppose we randomly start with the fragment `a hamster was`.
 The next fragment must start with `was`, so the algorithm narrows this down to `was sitting on` and `was running on` - it will pick one of these options randomly, and so on.
 However, if one of these options contained one of the user keywords, it would pick one of the ones containing the user keyword.

 This is a bit different to regular Markov chaining in that the lengths of the fragments in my table will vary.
 For example, if the original text contains a phrase with several uncommon words in a row, they will wind up all together in 1 fragment, because the text is being cut at the most common words.
 By contrast, Markov chaining is usually implemented with constant lengths of fragments, typically 2 or 3 words.

+### Ruby and operating system software used
+This program was developed using ruby v 3.3.0 on a Raspberry Pi running Debian GNU/Linux 12

+This program was also successfully tested on ruby v 3.1.2 on a PC running Windows 11

+It has not been tested on an Apple machine